 January 28, 1912 [For His Son]

-No matter how much we may deny it, this law endures--so that even if I do not feel your tears on my face I must, some day, admit it is because I have grown numb, or have confused them with my own.
+No matter how much we may deny it, this law endures, so that even if I don't feel your tears on my face I must, some day, admit it's because I've grown numb, or have confused them with my own.
 And again: I may deny your beaming joy, but the effort is great, you stand so close, and I must squeeze shut my eyes and clamp my hands over my ears until the pain of the effort replaces the pleasure of sharing that joy.
-So mock on, Nietzsche--and wag your finger, dear Doctor-Father: We still live in a crowded space, and must shift to accommodate each other's bulk.
+So mock on, Nietzsche—and wag your finger, dear Doctor-Father: We still live in a crowded space, and must shift to accommodate each other's bulk.